leilaicruz/Git4TUmembers_lesson/pre-installations.md

 ```
     - if it is not the case, then we can have problems with establishing the SSH connection to a github repo
     - solution 1: install WSL (Windows Subsystem for Linux) and work in a linux terminal
+    - solution 2: generate the key in a predetermined folder